 What is min / max effort?

 PIs cannot certify 0% effort on a sponsored project during the entire grant funding period.
 They must certify at least 1% effort on an effort statement during any one of the effort periods to accurately reflect their leadership of the project, unless specifically exempted by the sponsor.
-Such exemptions may include equipment and instrumentation grants, dissertation and training grants and limited purpose grants such as travel grants and conference support.
+Additional exemptions may include Deans/Assistant Provosts/Associate Provosts with Provost approval, equipment and instrumentation grants, dissertation and training grants and limited purpose grants such as travel grants and conference support.

 What is 100% effort and how does it relate to hours worked?